On a generalized Brauer group in mixed characteristic cases, II: The Gersten resolution for and

 where the sequences are exact by the definition of $C$ and (\ref{hep}).
 Since the composite of the natural map

 and the left map in the diagram (\ref{ti}) is the identity map, the left map in the diagram (\ref{ti}) is surjective.
-Hence the statement follows from the snake lemma and Lemma \ref{H2P1}. \end{proof} \begin{rem}\upshape As mentioned in \cite[p.178, Introduction]{SaR}, the $p$-adic \'{e}tale Tate twists do not satisfy homotopy invariance.
+Hence the statement follows from the snake lemma. \end{proof} \begin{rem}\upshape As mentioned in \cite[p.178, Introduction]{SaR}, the $p$-adic \'{e}tale Tate twists do not satisfy homotopy invariance.
 Indeed, we can show this fact as follows: Let $A$ be a henselian discrete valuation ring of mixed characteristic $(0, p)$, $k$ the residue field of $A$, $K$ the field of fractions of $A$ and $n\geq 1$ an integer.
 Let $j:\mathbb{A}^{1}_{K}\to\mathbb{A}^{1}_{A}$ be the open immersion.
-Suppose that $k$ is a separably closed field and $\mu_{p}\subset A$.
+Suppose that $k$ is a separably closed field and $A$ contains $p$-th roots of unity.

 Assume that the $p$-adic \'{e}tale Tate twists satisfy homotopy invariance.
 Then we have

 by Proposition \ref{compi} and \cite[Expos\'{e} X, Th\'{e}or\`{e}me 5.1]{SGA4}.
 On the other hand,

 if $[k:k^{p}]\geq p^{n}$ by \cite[p.48, Th\'{e}or\`{e}me 1.2]{G-O} and Proposition \ref{infh}.
 Hence the $p$-adic \'{e}tale Tate twists do not satisfy homotopy invariance in general. \end{rem}